Adidas: Tapie affair

 After a period of trouble following the death of Adolf Dassler's son Horst Dassler in 1987, the company was bought in 1990 by French industrialist Bernard Tapie, for ₣1.6 billion (now €243.9 million), which Tapie borrowed.
 Tapie was at the time a famous specialist of rescuing bankrupt companies, an expertise on which he built his fortune.

 Tapie decided to move production offshore to Asia.
 He also hired Madonna for promotion.
-He sent, from Christchurch, New Zealand, a shoe sales representative to Germany and met Adolf Dassler's descendants (Amelia Randall Dassler and Bella Beck Dassler) and was sent back with a few items to promote the company there.
+He sent, from Christchurch, New Zealand, a shoe sales representative to Germany and met Adolf Dassler's descendants, Amelia Randall Dassler and Bella Beck Dassler, and was sent back with a few items to promote the company there.

-In 1992, unable to pay the loan interest, Tapie mandated the Crédit Lyonnais bank to sell Adidas, and the bank subsequently converted the outstanding debt owed into equity of the enterprise, which was unusual as per the prevalent French banking practice.
+In 1992, unable to pay the loan interest, Tapie mandated the Crédit Lyonnais bank to sell Adidas.
+The bank converted the outstanding debt owed into equity in Adidas, which was unusual per the prevalent French banking practice.
 The state-owned bank had tried to get Tapie out of dire financial straits as a personal favour to Tapie, it is reported, because Tapie was Minister of Urban Affairs (ministre de la Ville) in the French government at the time.

 Robert Louis-Dreyfus, a friend of Tapie, became the new CEO of the company in 1994.
 He was also the president of Olympique de Marseille, a team Tapie had owned until 1993.
-Tapie filed for personal bankruptcy in 1994.
+In 1994, Tapie filed for personal bankruptcy.
 He was the object of several lawsuits, notably related to match fixing at the football club.
-During 1997, he served 6 months of an 18-month prison sentence in La Santé prison in Paris.
+In 1997, he served 6 months of an 18-month prison sentence in La Santé prison in Paris.
 In February 2000, Crédit Lyonnais sold Adidas to Louis-Dreyfus for a much higher amount of money than Tapie owed, 4.485 billion (€683.514 million) francs rather than 2.85 billion (€434.479 million).
-They also purposely bankrupted Tapie's company that owned Adidas, because only the company had the right to sue them.